Welcome to what we hope is a useful resource for Minnesota aquaculture farmers and anyone looking for information about fish farming in Minnesota.

 Eat Midwest Fish is an online resource hub that educates consumers about sustainable aquaculture in the Midwest.

 Eat Wisconsin Fish is a source for information about food fish that are commercially harvested or farmed in Wisconsin.

-National Oceanic and Atmospheric Administration Fisheries and Aquaculture.
-NOAA's information on aquaculture regulation and policy, science and technology, regional activities, outreach and education, and opportunity areas.
+NOAA Fisheries includes information on regulation and policy, science and technology, regional activities, and outreach and education.